pfpt-jpgranier/resque-sqs/docs/PLUGINS.md

 Namespace
 ---------

-All plugins should live under the `Resque::Plugins` module to avoid clashing with first class Resque constants or other Ruby libraries.
+All plugins should live under the `ResqueSqs::Plugins` module to avoid clashing with first class Resque constants or other Ruby libraries.

 Good:

-* Resque::Plugins::Lock
+* ResqueSqs::Plugins::Lock
-* Resque::Plugins::FastRetry
+* ResqueSqs::Plugins::FastRetry

 Bad:

-* Resque::Lock
+* ResqueSqs::Lock
 * ResqueQueue